We know that many small business owners are facing some frustrating setbacks when it comes to using Facebook to market their business.

 2. “It seems like only some of my Facebook fans see my posts.
 Why does Facebook do this?
 Is there anything we can do about it?”

 Facebook recognizes that each user has hundreds of connections to friends, family, and businesses on Facebook who are all regularly sharing content.
 In an effort to avoid overwhelming individuals with Facebook News Feed content that they believe people might skip anyway, Facebook introduced the News Feed Algorithm (formerly known as EdgeRank), to deliver the right content to the right people.

 What that basically means is that just because you post something to your fans does not mean they will all see it.
-In fact, organic reach for brand Pages is estimated to be between 6 percent and 1 percent.
+In fact, organic reach for brand Pages is estimated to be less than two percent.
 This may sound unfair, but the News Feed Algorithm actually makes your (and your fans’) experience on Facebook more enjoyable.

 One thing you can do to increase your chances of being seen in the News Feed is to use video.
 Facebook has placed a huge emphasis on video content, especially video using the Facebook Live livestreaming feature.
-Facebook gives video content priority – there has been a 360% increase in video content populating the News Feed.
-And when you use Facebook Live, your content gets seen and watched – Facebook Live videos are watched 3 times longer than regular videos.
+Facebook gives video content priority.

 That being said, there are things you can do to make sure your message gets in front of the right people.
 Here are a few resources to help you do it:

 - 10 Lessons We Learned from Our First Facebook Live

 - 3 Ideas for Your First Facebook Live Video

 - How Facebook Decides if Your Posts Are Naughty or Nice